Skip to contents

 river_name <- "Dâmbovița"

-We start by getting the bounding box for the study area:
+We start by getting the bounding box and projected CRS for the study area.

-Using the obtained bounding box, we get the different layers of OSM data needed for the delineation of the urban river corridor.
+Using the obtained bounding box and corresponding CRS, we get the different layers of OSM data needed for the delineation of the urban river corridor.
 We will get the city boundary, the waterways, the street network, and the rail network using built-in functions from the rcrisp package.

 streets <- get_osm_streets(bb, crs)